CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Lecture 2 Regular and context-free tools (abridged).md

   - Utilize look-ahead and simulate DFAs until rejection or input end to ensure maximal matches.
 ### Handling Multiple Matches
 - **Problem**:
-  - When multiple DFAs recognize the same string, prioritization or unambiguous specifications are necessary.
+  - When multiple DFAs recognize the same string, prioritisation or unambiguous specifications are necessary.
 - **Implementation**:
   - Techniques include ordered DFAs and language checking during scanner generation.
 ## 2.4 Fast Lexical Analyzer Generator
 - **Flex**:
   - Generates scanners specified using regular expressions, utilizing DFAs for tokenising input strings.
 ## 2.5 Parsing
-- **Topics Covered**:
-  - Grammars, context-free languages, derivation trees, membership problem for CFGs, attribute grammars, pushdown automata, and grammar transformations.
 ### The Limits of Regular Languages
 - **Challenges**:
   - Regular languages may not suffice for specifying programming languages, especially for ensuring well-parenthesised expressions.